 Blocking pro-inflammatory cytokines are definitely a bad idea.
 For example, the cytokine IL-6, one of the main cytokines targeted by the new generation of Arthritis drugs is a major component of the central nervous system.
 So is anti-TNF drugs.
 Blocking these can only lead to adverse events in the long term elsewhere in the body.

 Although not immediately evident, the trend for these Anti-inflammatory Therapeutics are actually going down.
 As researchers discover more serious side effects, the market will start shifting to more natural solutions like Platelet-Rich Plasma.
 In fact, it’s already happening as we speak.
-Even without the support of insurance companies, more and more people are opting for PRP instead of AITs.
+Even without the support of insurance companies (read more about insurance coverage for prp injections), more and more people are opting for PRP instead of AITs.
 That means people are willing to pay out-of-pocket for PRP instead of accepting free drugs.
 In other words, the downward trend for AITs has begun.

 Patients and physicians are learning the hard way that SUPPRESSION OF INFLAMMATION DOES NOT EQUAL TO HEALING.